 When a coffee bean is roasted, it loses up to 90 percent of its water content.
 When it comes to caffeine, then, light roast coffee is denser, and consequently, it retains more minerals and nutrients, like caffeine.

 Essentially, a burned chicken breast will have lost most of its vitamins and nutrients.
 Dark roast coffee will have lost its essential oils and minerals.

 Our Light Roast is hands down our favorite, underestimated roast.
 We cannot say enough about our Light Roast Coffee Beans.
 In general, Light Roast Coffee Beans tend to be overlooked because people are looking for a “punch” of flavor.
 We are here to break those barriers.
 This is an extremely flavorful and impressive coffee with taste notes that resemble Honey, Citrus Fruit, and florals with a crisp, clean, and silky body.
 We have found that our Light Roast makes an incredible espresso or an equally delicious, beautiful, and bright drip coffee.Use Code: “LIGHTBLOG”

 Strong coffee is created through brewing, not roasting

 Strong coffee, then, doesn’t come down to how dark or light you roast your beans.
 It comes down to brewing ratios.
-For instance, if you add too much water to your coffee grinds, you’ll dilute the flavour and it’ll taste like dirty water.
+For instance, if you add too much water to your coffee grinds, you’ll dilute the flavor and it’ll taste like dirty water.
 Add too little and you’ll be left chewing that coffee for hours on end.

 Consequently, coffee strength is determined by how you brew your cup, not by how you roast your beans.
-Get your water-to-coffee ratio right, then, and you can have a coffee and strong or as weak as you like.
+Get your water-to-coffee ratio right, then, and you can have a coffee and be strong or as weak as you like.